pulumi/docs/content/resources/ask-the-expert/index.md

     datetime: ""
     # Description of the webinar.
     description: |
         Join our Ask the Expert session with Pulumi engineers.
-Come with your Pulumi-based questions - We'll be here to answer any questions that are Cloud Engineering related.
+Come with your Pulumi-based questions --- we'll be here to answer any questions that are Cloud Engineering related.
 Have a project you're currently working on?
-Bring it - we love sharing!
+Bring it --- we love sharing!

     # The webinar presenters
     presenters: